The following article outlines how the Antivirus scanning works in the LiquidFiles appliance and what options are available.

 The LiquidFiles appliance uses ClamAV as it's antivirus scanning engine.
 The AV signatures are configured to be automatically updated every two hours.
 To enable other virus scanning engines, please follow the guidelines as outlined in the Custom File Scanning Documentation.
 Also, please make sure that you have enabled outgoing http as outlined in the Network, Firewall and DNS guideline to ensure that AV signatures can be downloaded.

-Starting with 1.7.4 an onwards, the Antivirus scanning now happens after a file has been uploaded and stored.
+Antivirus scanning happens after a file has been uploaded and stored.
 The primary reason for this is performance.
 Since AV scanning normally takes a couple of seconds, but can take up to a couple of minutes on a loaded system, this is typically way less than the time for the recipient to receive the message and them attempting to download it.
 This means that for the overwhelmingly majority of cases, antivirus scanning will therefore not take any noticeable time.

 When a file has been marked to be scanned, it will be placed in a queue.
 There are two workers running and will scan files in parallell as long as there are files to scan.
 Previously, many parallell scannings could happen if many people where sending at the same time.
 This current implementation should lead to more consistent general performance as the number of parallell scans are now fixed.